Click here to return to Home Page

 [ABOVE] The text of an advertisement for John White's photography studio and picture framing business at 11 River Road, Littlehampton ( Littlehampton News, 1st April 1876 )

-[ABOVE LEFT] A carte-de-visite portrait of two girls taken at John White's studio at 32 High Street, Littlehampton. (c1878).
-[ABOVE RIGHT] A carte-de-visite portrait of a woman taken at John White's new studio at Gresham House, 7 Beach Road,Littlehampton. (c1900)
+[ABOVE ] The back and front of a carte-de-visite portrait of two girls taken at John White's studio at 32 High Street, Littlehampton (c1878).

 John White & Son

 By 1903, John White had taken his son, Arthur Harold White (born 1877,Littlehampton) into the business to form the firm of John White & Son.
-A group photograph (see right) suggests John White and his son was employing nearly a dozen workers in 1904.
-In addition to the firm's photography business, John White & Son also operated as a "Fine Art Dealer" in Littlehampton.
+A group photograph (see right) suggests that John White and his son were employing nearly a dozen workers in 1904.
+In addition to the firm's photography business, John White & Son also operated as art dealers in Littlehampton.
+Between 1905 and 1915, editions of Kelly's Directory of Sussex record John White & Son as photographers at 7 Beach Road and as "fine art dealers" at 12 Beach Road, Littlehampton.
+The second shop at No. 12 Beach Road was where John White & Son had their picture- framing business.

 [ABOVE] John White with his staff in 1904.
 The photographer Frank Spry was working for White in 1904, just before he left to establish his own photography business in Littlehampton.
 One of the younger lads in this group photograph could be Alfred (Alexander) MacDonald, who was killed in action on 24th January 1917, at the age of twenty-six, during the First World War.